April might be a little chilly for beachy stuff, or I'd recommend taking a kite-surfing class or stand-up paddleboard class.

 Go to Naples and walk around the many small canals.

-Go up the Signal Hill area for a great view of Long Beach and Los Angeles. over 6 years agoAnswered by Klaus W. via WorldNomads.com
+Go up the Signal Hill area for a great view of Long Beach and Los Angeles. almost 7 years agoAnswered by Klaus W. via WorldNomads.com